PlutoZhang/Zowe-docs/topics/cli-configzosmfcloudprovisioning.md

     **Note:** We extracted some of the subsequent steps from the Readme file and modified the steps as needed.

-4. Transfer the pax file in binary format to a USS directory on the system on which you want to run `zospt`.
+4. Transfer the PAX file in binary format to a USS directory on the system on which you want to run `zospt`.

-5. Unpackage the pax file.
+5. Unpackage the PAX file.

     `pax -rf zospt_v#######.pax`